“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 Once rehab centers and sober homes learned of this epidemic, they realized a gold mine was right in front of them.
 How?
 They targeted desperate addicts with good insurance who were seeking treatment.

 The Florida Shuffle is basically when a treatment center offers a free plane ticket to a certain location for those struggling with addiction to enter a private-pay addiction rehab center for their so-called “treatment,” where they can be shuffled around multiple facilities for different levels of care – all of which will receive kickbacks.
+Across the country, from Utah to Maine, clients arrived expecting safe, high-quality addiction treatment services.

 - Handing out drugs to cause relapses and put patients back into treatment to gain more money through their insurance